MrRiaz/creative-agency-client/README.md

 ## Features

-* Fix an appointment with your doctor
+* This is a service seller full-stack website.
+* This site has an admin’s panel, form where an admin can add a service, add an admin.
+* A User can Order a service.
+Also, can take a free consultation here.
-* Store patient information
+* Store User information
-* Review appointments
-* Add prescriptions for each patient
+* A User can review any service.

 ## Technology: